 Session overview: This stream is designed for delegates at all career stages, from interested fellows and trainees to experienced investigators mentoring emerging researchers.
 It focuses on enhancing research skills and providing hands-on experience in clinical trial methodology and research design.
 Highlights include a keynote on the importance of engaging statisticians early, presentations on Bayesian statistics and pathways to higher research degrees, and the Emerging Investigators Prize Session.
 Delegates will collaborate across experience levels to support and integrate new researchers into the network.

-Emerging Investigators Prize Session: This session includes roundtable discussions facilitated by senior researchers and statisticians, offering structured protocol critique before an open Q&A. Delegates will discuss study methodology, outcomes, feasibility, and impact, gaining valuable research development experience.
-A prize component provides track record building opportunities for the winning investigator.
-Interested presenters should consult the abstract and prize guidelines below.
+Emerging Investigators Session: This session includes roundtable discussions facilitated by senior researchers and statisticians, offering structured protocol critique before an open Q&A. Delegates will discuss study methodology, outcomes, feasibility, and impact, gaining valuable research development experience.

 Important: Seating will be assigned to ensure a balanced mix of experience at each table.
+We’ve expanded capacity for these sessions by adding discussion clusters at the back of the room.
+Round table seating will be allocated based on registration order.
 Pre-reading is required to maximise engagement.
-Research coordinators wishing to attend should contact the CTN office.

 Friday 8 August